jupyter-server/enterprise_gateway/docs/source/devinstall.md

 ### Run the integration tests

 Run the integration tests suite.
-T

-hese tests will bootstrap a docker image with Apache Spark using YARN resource manager and Jupyter Enterprise Gateway and perform various tests for each kernel in both YARN client and YARN cluster mode.
+These tests will bootstrap a docker image with Apache Spark using YARN resource manager and Jupyter Enterprise Gateway and perform various tests for each kernel in both YARN client and YARN cluster mode.